DART light rail: Downtown Dallas (D2) Transit Study

 In August 2015, the Dallas City Council voted to only recommend an alignment above-ground along Jackson Street, over the objections of DART officials, who requested the addition of a Young Street route as a fallback.
 The alignment along Young Street was opposed by the First Presbyterian Church of Dallas, as the light rail would run through its property.
 However, the church and local residents, along with structural issues (the local library would have to be demolished, and many historic buildings would be close to or within the path of the line), helped to form an opposition to the new Jackson locally preferred alternative (LPA).
 Due to this, the City of Dallas voted against the Jackson alignment and instead for the alignment to be in a subway for the majority of its time in downtown.
 This led DART to have to reconsider the alignment, and also balance funding for the Silver Line, which created tension between supporters of both rail lines, who believed that only one of the two could be built.
 However, DART eventually voted in favor of eventually funding the Cotton Belt and D2.

 DART is considering three alignments, all of which are underground for a majority of their routes.
-A decision will be made by 2018 as to which route will be pitched to the FTA, although city leaders have endorsed the Commerce subway route (along with a downtown streetcar design) to move forward into consideration.
+A decision was intended to be made by 2018 as to which route will be pitched to the FTA, although city leaders in 2017 had endorsed the Commerce subway route (along with a downtown streetcar design) to move forward into consideration.
+A preferred alignment was chosen by DART and the city of Dallas in 2022; all stakeholders in the project agreed on this preferred alternative for the first time in the project's history.

-As of January 24th, 2023, D2 has been delayed by ten years.
-It will likely require re-evaluation once DART returns to the project.
-DART plans to use funds to improve the existing system, such as improved bus frequency, new vinyl seats in it's trains, hiring more police and new light rail vehicles.
+The D2 subway project was quietly removed from DART's long-term financial plan in July 2023.
+DART will instead use debt capacity intended for the D2 subway to improve the current system, including new trains, signal upgrades, and reliability and cleanliness improvements.
+The agency intends to explore alternatives to increase capacity in downtown Dallas and methods to increase ridership across the system.